The King with Dirty Feet

 The king has not had a bath for a whole year, and he is starting to smell.
 When the king finally bathes in the river, he can not get his feet clean.
 His servant Gabu has three days to rid the land of dirt and dust.
 Gabu sweeps, brushes, and stitches – as he tries to clean up the kingdom.
 This new picture book is a re-telling of an old and beloved folktale from Bangladesh.
 It is gentle and humorous and has a twist at the end.
 The King with Dirty Feet is about a very important invention we cannot do without!

-The King with Dirty Feet (Otter-Barry Books 2018) is illustrated by Rhiannon Sanderson, who brings the story to life with fun illustrations that are perfect for younger children.
+The King with Dirty Feet is illustrated by Rhiannon Sanderson, who brings the story to life with fun illustrations that are perfect for younger children.
 She has created a sweet monkey character who appears throughout the pages, helping Gabu and teasing the king.
-The King with Dirty Feet is perfect to read aloud, helping younger children develop listening and storytelling skills with its rhythm and repetition, and strong story structure.
+The King with Dirty Feet is perfect to read aloud for younger children, developing listening and storytelling skills with its rhythm and repetition and strong story structure.